BProg/Rusty-Creator/readme.md

 results of these builds are available as executable installers.
 Click the "build" button located at the top of this document, and click on the "artifacts" link to access the zip.
+Appveyor is failing now, and I will remove it totatly.

 ## Organization of the repository

 This project consists of

-1. `qt-creator`, a Hg subrepository that points to the Git QtCreator repository, on the v3.5.0 tag.
+1. `qt-creator`, a git/Hg subrepository that points to the Git QtCreator repository, on the v3.5.0 tag.
 2. `dev-doc`, some developers-oriented docs.
 3. `plugin`, a QtCreator plugin project.